GRIDAPPSD/app-deconfliction/competing-apps/README.md

           ', timestamp: ' + ConflictMatrix['timestamps'][app]))
 ````

 ResolutionVector is similarly a multi-dimensioned dictionary where the first dimension is shared with ConflictMatrix being either 'setpoints' or 'timestamps'.
-The second dimension for ResolutionVector though is always the device whether it is either ResolutionVector['setpoints'] or ResolutionVector['timestamps'].
-The purpose of ResolutionVector is to specify a single deconflicted or resolved set-point for each device and therefore there is no app dimension.
+The second dimension for ResolutionVector though is always the device whether it is either ResolutionVector['setpoints'] or ResolutionVector['timestamps'] as the first dimension.
+The purpose of ResolutionVector is to specify a single deconflicted or resolved set-point for each device across all apps and therefore there is no app dimension.
 To iterate over all set-point values in the ResolutionVector, the code would be "for device in ResolutionVector['setpoints']:".
-The ResolutionVector['timestamps'][device] value should be the value of the most recent timestamp used to determine a deconflicted set-point for that device over all apps for the device.
+The ResolutionVector['timestamps'][device] value should be the most recent timestamp used to determine a deconflicted set-point over all apps for the device.

 To summarize, the following code snippet will iterate over and print all ResolutionVector entires and associated timestamps: